gangdong/gangdong.github.io/_posts/2020-12-02-Fingerprint-Trusty.markdown

 <div class = "separator"></div>
 {% endif %}
 ## <span id ="1">1.
 Trusty TEE</span>
-As one of the biometric authentication on Android platform, fingerprint implementation must meet android security specifications.
-Android uses a separated secure Operating System (OS) to guarantee the security of biometric application - we call it TEE (Trusted Execution Environment), Which runs on the same processor as the Android OS and is isolated from the rest of the system by both hardware and software.
+As one of the biometric authentication on the Android platform, fingerprint implementation must meet android security specifications.
+Android uses a separate secure Operating System (OS) to guarantee the security of biometric applications - we call it TEE (Trusted Execution Environment), Which runs on the same processor as the Android OS and is isolated from the rest of the system by both hardware and software.
 They run parallel to each other but secure OS has access to the full power of a device’s main processor and memory but is completely isolated.

-There are multiple commercial TEE OS on the Android platform supported by the third-part companies, Such as QSEE, ISEE, TBase and so on.
-Trusty is one of them and unlike them Trusty TEE is supported by Google.
+There is multiple commercial TEE OS on the Android platform supported by third-party companies, Such as QSEE, ISEE, TBase, and so on.
+Trusty is one of them and unlike them, Trusty TEE is supported by Google.
 Trusty TEE is trying to provide the users a reliable and free open source alternative for their Trusted Execution Environment.

 Google official documents provides more information about [「Trusty TEE」](https://source.android.com/security/trusty).